legeon-foundation/legeon-graph-persona-onboarding/README.md

 - **Phase 3: MVP (Enterprise Gateway & Private T&M Workflows)**

 ## Status
-🚧 **In active build (vertical-slice scaffolding).**
-This repository contains architecture + specs + placeholders for the frontend and Compact scripts.
-As components become runnable, this section will be updated with setup steps and demos.
+📘 **Phase 0.5 (Pre-Grant): documentation & repo hygiene only.**
+This repository currently contains architecture notes, specs, and placeholders.
+There are **no runnable components** in this phase.
+Setup steps and demos will be added **post-approval**.

 ## What this CompactDApp enables (vertical slice)
 Consultants can: